puppeteer/puppeteer/CONTRIBUTING.md

    To do so, run `utils/check_availability.js -rd` to find the latest suitable `dev` Chromium revision (see `utils/check_availability.js -help` for more options).
 1. Update `src/revisions.ts` with the found revision number.
 1. Update `versions.js` with the new Chromium-to-Puppeteer version mapping and update `lastMaintainedChromiumVersion` with the latest stable Chrome version.
-1. Run `npm run ensure-correct-devtools-protocol-revision`.
+1. Run `npm run test:protocol-revision`.
    If it fails, update `package.json` with the expected `devtools-protocol` version.
-1. Run `npm run tsc` and `npm install`.
+1. Run `npm run build:tsc` and `npm install`.
-1. Run `npm run unit` and ensure that all tests pass.
+1. Run `npm run test:unit` and ensure that all tests pass.
 If a test fails, [bisect](#bisecting-upstream-changes) the upstream cause of the failure, and either update the test expectations accordingly (if it was an intended change) or work around the changes in Puppeteer (if it’s not desirable to change Puppeteer’s observable behavior).
 1. Commit and push your changes and open a pull request.
    The commit message must contain the version in `Chromium <version> (<revision>)` format to ensure that [pptr.dev](https://pptr.dev/) can parse it correctly, e.g. `'feat(chromium): roll to Chromium 90.0.4427.0 (r856583)'`.